Reliable. Efficient. New: the next generation of waste water pumps

 Reliable and efficient: the new non-clogging impeller

-Maximum efficiency, minimum clogging risk: thanks to the asymmetric arrangement of its vanes, the free-flow impeller F-max offers a large, free passage that allows solids of different sizes to pass without difficulty.
+Maximum efficiency and a minimum clogging risk for KSB waste water pumps are provided by the F-max free-flow impeller.
+With the asymmetric arrangement of its vanes, F-max offers a large, free passage that allows solids of different sizes to pass without difficulty.
 Moreover, the slightly convex profile of the hub in the middle of the impeller reliably prevents all risk of clogging from long-fibrous materials such as hygiene wipes.
+The F-max free-flow impeller is available for the submersible waste water pumps of the Amarex KRT and the dry-installed waste water pumps of the Sewatec series.

 Energy-efficient motors for optimum efficiency